How Much Bleach to Add to Pool to Make Swimming Safe?

-If you love swimming, it is great to have a private pool inside your house.
+If you love swimming, having a private pool inside your house is great.
 Imagine you don’t have to go community pool when you are stuck with work hectic – you only need to go home, turn to a swim outfit, and get the splash.

 However, new pool owners are usually puzzled about how to cleanse and disinfect the pool.
 We know that bleach can work on it, but how much bleach to add to the pool appropriately?